 There’s a pushchair/wheelchair accessible path leading up to The Point, a handy viewpoint.
 You can clamber down the steep path onto another pebble beach called ‘The Sheep Wash’, used by local farmers, 50 years ago, for washing sheep before shearing.
 It’s now a popular, sheltered, safe swimming cove.

 At half tide, it’s possible to walk around the headland into a wide sandy bay called The Settlands.
-At low tide, you can walk all the way to Broad Haven along the beach.
+At low tide, you can walk all the way to Broad Haven along the beach but watch the tide.